An explanation of the UKADS

 Steps completed for the UKADS so far

 The CAA and DfT consulted jointly on proposals in autumn 2024 to gather views on the proposed establishment of the UKADS.
-The consultation is now closed, and we have published a Consultation Response Document summarising the feedback received and confirming the next steps.
+We published a Consultation Response Document summarising the feedback received and confirming the next steps.
 The response sets out the rationale for the decision to move forward with the UKADS, as well as our initial implementation plans.
 We are now working with NERL with the shared ambition for the UKADS to be up and running by the end of 2025.

 Subject to consultation on the detail, we will reform the funding of airspace change proposals UK-wide by creating a new UK Airspace Design Charge, which will: